After reviewing the Yeedi Vac.2 Pro, I thought it is appropriate to compare it to iRobot’s obstacle-avoiding robot vacuum, the Roomba J7+.

 It’s one area where the J7 excels, and its algorithm is programmed not to get too close.

 Another feature we’ll look at is the new mopping module with a vibrating element.

-Unlike the Roborock S7 MaxV and the S7+, where only a portion of it vibrates, the WHOLE PAD oscillates in the Vac 2 Pro, giving it better efficiency and coverage.
+Unlike the Roborock S7 MaxV and the S7+, where only a portion vibrates, the WHOLE PAD oscillates in the Vac 2 Pro, giving it better efficiency and coverage.

 It’s a feature missing in all Roomba products, not only the J7+, and gives Yeedi the edge in hard floor cleaning.

-The Yeedi Vac Station is an excellent cheaper alternative to the J7+ and variants with the self-emptying base station is available in online stores like Amazon.
+The Yeedi Vac Station is an excellent cheaper alternative to the J7+, and variants with the self-emptying base station are available in online stores like Amazon.

 It won’t clean embedded dirt as well as its Roomba counterpart, but the performance isn’t far off.

 Similarities between the Yeedi Vac 2 Pro and Roomba J7+